Everything You Need to Know About Hilton Honors in 2023

 Luxury brands Waldorf-Astoria and Conrad provide excellent amenities for the top end of the market.
 Premier locations, infinity pools, and luxury car transfers to and from the airport add to the experience at those properties.

-Mid-tier brands like Doubletree and Embassy suites join Hilton brand hotels often in business markets while “Lifestyle” brands like Curio give guests something extra in the form of style and design.
+Mid-tier brands like Doubletree and Embassy Suites can be found in business markets while “Lifestyle” brands like Curio give guests something extra in the form of style and design.

 Here is every Hilton Worldwide brand and its appropriate category: